sahithi-v/Tredence-Case-Study/reports.md

 | 1e-4   | 59.66         | 58.71              |

 ## Analysis
-The results show the expected sparsity-versus-accuracy trade-off required by the case study. [file:1]
+The results show the expected sparsity-versus-accuracy trade-off required by the case study.
-With `λ = 0`, the model focuses only on classification and produces almost no pruning, while larger values of `λ` increase sparsity by penalizing active gates more strongly. [file:1]
+With `λ = 0`, the model focuses only on classification and produces almost no pruning, while larger values of `λ` increase sparsity by penalizing active gates more strongly.
-As